hamidzr/gmenu/README.md

 ## TODO

+- remember last entry and have it auto selected on start.
 - [x] close on focus loss
 - [ ] instance lock only based on menu name. pid
 - app should have a name for activity monitor and ps faux